Partner with Lynette

 Background and Training

-- Seminarian working towards my MA in Theopoetics and Writing at Earlham School of Religion (coursework includes: Spiritual Formation, Spiritual Direction)
+- Master’s in Theopoetics and Writing at Earlham School of Religion (completed coursework with practicum in Spiritual Direction)

 - BA in Sociology from Rutgers University